Sign Up

 Conclusion

 Healthcare workers are continually at risk for exposure to HBV, HCV, and HIV.
 Needlestick injuries and other exposures are common.
-Although the transmission of a bloodborne pathogen is uncommon to rare, the consequences can be costly and emotionally and psychologically devastating.
+Although the transmission of a bloodborne pathogen and infection is uncommon to rare, the consequences can be costly and emotionally and psychologically devastating.

 Select one of the following methods to complete this course.